greenelab/lab-website-template/README.md

   This is much better than having to type them all out manually and re-sort them any time you add or remove one.
   You can almost think of Liquid as (a much more limited) JavaScript for Jekyll, except that it still results in a static file at the end.
 - **[Ruby](https://www.ruby-lang.org/en/)** is a general-purpose programming language.
-  It isn't necessary to know any Ruby to use this template, but you'll encounter a few [Ruby-related files](https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/) in the template, because Jekyll is built on Ruby.
+  You don't need to know Ruby to use this template, but you'll encounter a few [Ruby-related files](https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/) in the template, because Jekyll is built on Ruby.
+- **[Python](https://www.python.org/)** is a general-purpose programming language.
+  You don't need to know Python to use this template, unless you want to understand or modify the behavior of [the automatic citations](#automatic-citations).

 ## Contents